Java Abstract Data Type in Data Structure – ADT

 a.
 List ADT

-i. get() – Return an element from the rundown at any given position.
+i. get() – Return an element from the list.

-ii. insert() – Insert an element in any situation of the rundown.
+ii. insert() – Insert an element at any position.

-iii. remove() – Remove the main event of any element from a non-discharge list.
+iii. remove() – Remove the first occurrence of any element from a non-empty list.

-iv. removeAt() – Remove the element at a predefined area from a non-exhaust list.
+iv. removeAt() – Remove the element at a predefined area from a non-empty list.

 v.
-Replace() – Replace an element in any situation by another element.
+Replace() – Replace an element by another element.

-vi. size() – Return quantity of elements in the rundown.
+vi. size() – Returns number of elements of the list.

-vii. isEmpty() – Return true if the list is unfilled, generally return false.
+vii. isEmpty() – Return true if the list is empty, else return false.

-viii. isFull() – Return true only if the list is full, generally return false.
+viii. isFull() – Return true only if the list is full, else return false.

 b.
 Stack ADT

-i. push() – Insert an element toward one side of the stack called a top.
+i. push() – Insert an element at the top of stack.

-iv. estimate() – Return quantity of elements in the stack.
+iv. size() – Returns the size of the stack.

-v. isEmpty() – Return genuine if the stack is vacant, generally return false.
+v. isEmpty() – Return true if the stack is empty, else it returns false.

-vi. isFull() – Return genuine if the stack is full, generally return false.
+vi. isFull() – Return true if the stack is full, else it returns false.

 c.
 Queue ADT

-i. enqueue() – Insert an element toward the finish of the queue.
+i. enqueue() – Inserting an element at the end of queue.

-iii. peek() – Return the element of the queue without evacuating it, if the queue isn’t unfilled.
+iii. peek() – Returns the element of the queue without removing it.

-iv. size() – Return quantity of elements in the queue.
+iv. size() – Returns the number of elements in the queue.

-v. isEmpty() – Return true if the queue is unfilled, generally returns false.
+v. isEmpty() – Return true if the queue is empty, else it returns false.

-vi. isFull() – Return true if the queue is full, generally returns false.
+vi. isFull() – Return true if the queue is full, else it returns false.